lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Service timeout failure fix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Qserv services would crash in some instances if left running for several days.
-The cuase was tracked down to a missing null handle check in a mysql wrapper library, provoked when server connection would close be closed on timeout.
+The cause was tracked down to a missing null handle check in a mysql wrapper library, which was provoked when server connections would timeout.
 :jirab:`DM-5594`

 .. _release-v12-0-qserv-testqdisp: